soostdijck/RUDE/docs/BOM.md

 # BOM

 Special attention to HSP 102011 and 2x190mm ⌀5mm rods which are not included in stock Robak BOM.
-Nothing else is necessary if you come from Robak.
+Only additional 8pcs M3x30 bolts + hexnuts are necessary if you come from Robak.

 ## Electronics